Growing Indoor Marijuana Systems

-In enclosed grows with special lights, micro-nutrients, and growing mediums.
-Marijuana plants can use more than the 350ppm of CO2 available in normal air.
-The normal growth rate of a Marijuana plant under these conditions will increase with CO2 enrichment and cut down on growing times and increase yields.
+In the enclosed grows with special lights, micro-nutrients, and growing mediums.
+Marijuana plants can use more than the 350ppm of CO2 available in the normal air.
+The normal progression rate of a Growing Indoor Marijuana plant under these conditions will increase with CO2 enrichment and cut down on growing times and increase yields.

-I have read several articles and forum threads on the subject of using CO2 for growing marijuana indoors or in a closet.
-I finally came to the conclusion after testing a CO2 tanks hooked up to my smaller closet grow operation that it really all depends on the growing set-up.
+I have read several articles and forum threads on the subject of using CO2 for Growing Indoor Marijuana or in a closet.
+I finally came to the conclusion after testing CO2 tanks hooked up to my smaller closet grow operation that it really all depends on the growing set-up.
 Here are a couple of scenarios:

 Using CO2 In A Perpetual Closet Grow Area

 Using CO2 In A Perpetual Room Grow Area

 A perpetual room grow is considered to be a grow operation that has multiple rooms and is continuously in operation.
 One room for vegetative growth, one room for flowering, and a small area for rooting clones.
 In this scenario, if you have enough light and height to allow your plants to grow fast and tall or big and bushy, then I say go for it.
 Take advantage of introducing CO2 to induce a faster more robust growth rate, increase your yield and make for a healthier plant!

 A single grow is considered to be a room where your plants go through the vegetative growth stage and the flowering stage without being moved.
 In this scenario, it would be a good idea to use CO2 seeing as you want the plants to grow as fast as they can in the vegetative growth stage so you can switch them to 12/12 and start the flowering process sooner.
 You’ll be able to gauge your height and switch the lights to 12/12 before your plants outgrow your room.
 In this case, you may be able to cut a week or maybe two off your growing time.